 Getting permission through a signed consent form is best to avoid any liability.
-Campaign staff can read the form aloud to the person and once they understand its contents can give it to them to sign or can give the form to the person to read and sign.
+Campaign staff can read the form to the person and have them sign it or can give the form to the person to read and sign.
 The form should be in a language the person understands.
 You can also ask the person for permission to use the photo or video and note in your records their name, the date and that they granted permission.